lazerwalker/morse-keyboard/menus.md

 Confused?
 Just quickly tap the telegraph key once for instructions.

 .
 How To Use
 ..
-Morse Code Chart
+Change WPM / Input Speed
 ...
-Change WPM / Input Speed
+Change Input Mode
+...
+[Enable / Disable] Auto-Space
 ....
-Change Input Mode
-......
-Credits
+Switch to [Uppercase]

+Hold down the key to quit.

 # How To Use